MIRI LRS Recommended Strategies

 For slit observations, TA is highly recommended for point or compact sources given the size of the slit (length 4.7", 3.18 mm, 42.7 pix; width 0.51", 0.33 mm, 4.6 pix) and the sensitivity of the calibration to the location of the source in the slit.
 The no-TA option is intended to be used mostly for extended sources, and for dedicated background exposures if these is required.
 When observations are carried out without a TA, the target placement accuracy is determined by the JWST pointing performance and the accuracy of the target coordinates (including proper motion).

-- For point sources, using the along-slit dither option: pair-wise subtraction of the spectral images from the 2 nod positions.
+For observations of point sources in the LRS slit, an ALONG THE SLIT NOD should be specified.
+This will enable pair-wise subtraction of the spectral images from the two nod positions.

 For slitless TSO observations, which by default are not dithered and often very long in exposure time, separate background exposures are not recommended.
 The current background removal strategy removes the background by estimating it from the detector columns adjacent to the source.

 Kendrew et al. 2015, PASP, 127, 623K